Barnwell: The NFL's 50 most intriguing people, and why each matters

 Things went awry almost immediately.
 Kolb went down with a concussion after throwing 10 passes in the opener against the Packers, an injury that would sadly crop up repeatedly throughout his career.
 Reid was forced to turn things over to Michael Vick, who had spent two years in jail before throwing 13 passes as Philadelphia's third-string quarterback in 2009.
 Vick excelled as Kolb's replacement and was named the starter after Week 2.

-There's no Vick lurking on the roster for the Chiefs, who would have to turn things over to Chad Henne or Matt McGloin if Mahomes got injured.
+There's no Vick lurking on the roster for the Chiefs, who would have to turn things over to Chad Henne or Matt McGloin if Mahomes got hurt.
 The 2010 Eagles season reminds us of two truths about quarterbacks, which apply to these Chiefs.
 One is that we don't know whether a quarterback can stay healthy at the NFL level until he has actually pulled it off.
 The other is that Andy Reid can sure coach quarterbacks.

 17. Saquon Barkley, RB, Giants